The title of the post gives me an excuse to embed this,

 Like in real life, people drift in and out of your space, some you see regularly, some every now and again, some go missing for a while and then turn up.
 That’s how it is in my head.
 Fortunately (or not), I don’t just have one set of friends living in my head.
 I’m usually seeing several stories at once (like watching several regular programmes on T.V.), so if one set have gone missing, there’s another to tell me what they’ve been up to instead.
 Occasionally, two or more may fight for my attention, wanting to be the first to update me with the latest events in their lives.

-As you can see, it can get pretty messy in my head, it plays havoc with trying to write what people are expecting you to produce.
-They are expecting a sequel, or prequel or whatever, what you told them you would write, what they get may be something else completely.
+As you can probably tell, it can get pretty messy in my head, it plays havoc with trying to write what people are expecting you to produce.
+They are expecting a sequel, or prequel or whatever you told them you would write.
+What they get may be something completely different.
 It all depends on who’s about and what they want to tell me.

 All this begs the question, where does it come from?